 The REIT provisions of the Code may limit our ability to hedge our assets and operations.
 Under these provisions, any income that we generate from transactions intended to hedge our interest rate risk will be excluded from gross income for purposes of the REIT 75% and 95% gross income tests if: (i) the instrument (A) hedges interest rate risk or foreign currency exposure on liabilities used to carry or acquire real estate assets, (B) hedges risk of currency fluctuations with respect to any item of income or gain that would be qualifying income under the 75% or 95% gross income tests or (C) hedges a position entered into pursuant to clause (A) or (B) after the extinguishment of such liability or disposition of the asset producing such income; and (ii) such instrument is properly identified under applicable Treasury Regulations.
 Income from hedging transactions that do not meet these requirements will generally constitute non-qualifying income for purposes of both the REIT 75% and 95% gross income tests.
-See "Certain U.S. Federal Income Tax Considerations- Requirements for Qualification-General-Gross Income Tests" and "-Hedging Transactions."
-As a result of these rules, we may have to limit our use of hedging techniques that might otherwise be advantageous or implement those hedges through a TRS.
-This could increase the cost of our hedging activities because our TRS would be subject to tax on gains or expose us to greater risks associated with changes in interest rates than we would otherwise want to bear.
+See "Certain U.S. Federal Income Tax Considerations-Requirements for Qualification-General-Gross Income Tests" and "- Hedging Transactions."
+As a result of these rules, we may have to limit our use of hedging activities because our TRS would be subject to tax on gains or expose us to greater risks associated with changes in interest rates than we would otherwise want to bear.
 In addition, losses in our TRS will generally not provide any tax benefit, except for being carried forward against future taxable income in the TRS.